severityc/Card-Game/README.md

 ### 📖 Info
 - You can play this game here (my code) : https://trinket.io/python/2c35a33431
 - You can play the refactored version (teacher's code) : https://trinket.io/python/13c461698d

+---

+### ⚠️ Disclaimer
+- This code does not belong to me.
+I have taken a Python class which provided the code via https://www.create-learn.us/